Deep Reinforcement Learning-BasedRobust Protection in DER-Rich Distribution Grids: Problem Formulation

 \subsection{Relay Operation}

-In order to precisely characterize the operation of protective relays, we first explain what the ideal relays are supposed to do using a simple distribution circuit as given Fig. \ref{fig:radial1}.
-There are 3 relays located at each bus of the distribution line.
-Each relay is located to the right of a bus (node).
-Each relay needs to protect its own region, which is between its own bus and the first downstream bus.
-Each relay is also required to provide backup for its downstream neighbor: when its neighbor fails to operate, it needs to trip the line and clears the fault.
-For example, in Fig. \ref{fig:radial1}, if a fault occurs at the point where the lightning indicator is, relay C is the main relay protecting this segment and it should trip the line immediately.
-If relay C fails to work, relay B, which provides backup for relay C, needs to trip the line instead, after a short delay.
-The time delay between the fault occurrence and relay tripping should be as small as possible for primary relays, while backup relays should react slower to ensure that they are triggered only when the corresponding main relay is not working.
+We first illustrate the ideal operation of relays using a simple distribution feeder as given in Fig. \ref{fig:radial1}.
+There are 3 relays and breakers located at each bus of the distribution line.
+Each relay is located to the right of a bus.
+Each relay needs to protect the segment that is between its location and the buses and loads located downstream.
+The protection of inverter-based generators is not considered to be part of the functions of the relays.
+Thus, it effectively isolates inverters from the rest of the network.
+Each relay except relay C is also required to provide backup protection for its downstream neighbor: when its neighbor fails to operate, it needs to trip the line and clears the fault after a reasonably short wait time.
+For example, in Fig. \ref{fig:radial1}, if a fault occurs at the point where the broken arrow indicator is, relay B is the main relay protecting this segment and it should trip without any intentional delay.
+If relay B fails to trip, relay A, which provides backup for relay B, needs to trip instead, after a sufficiently short delay of the order of a fraction of a second, to allow primary protection to trip first, if appropriate.
+The time delay between the fault occurrence and relay tripping should be as short as possible for primary relays, while backup relays should react slower to ensure that they are triggered only when the corresponding primary protection is not working.
+The coordination time between primary and backup protection should be short enough to allow the aggregate coordinated time response at the relay closest to the substation to effectively trip the fault currents.

-In feeder protection, for example in the IEEE 34 node feeder as shown in Fig. \ref{fig:IEEE34}, a recloser is often placed at the substation (bus 800), while in some circumstances they might also be placed within the feeder circuit.
-A recloser usually needs to coordinate with fuses since the melting of fuses is irreversible and preventing fuses from melting during transient faults is preferable.
-This coordination is usually implemented using slow-fast curves, such that the recloser attempts to clear the fault by quickly opening and reclosing before the fuse melts, and if the fault is persistent, the fuse will melt to clear the fault shortly after.
-If the fuse fails to melt, the recloser will be locked open as backup protection for the fuse.